qianglbl/PVPmoo/README.md

 3) The objective functions are attained from the ouptputs of an external serial program.

+Citation:

-Ref: J. Qiang, "A parallel variable population multi-objective optimizer for accelerator beam dynamics optimization," Nuclear Inst. and Methods in Physics Research, A 1054 (2023) 168402.
+J. Qiang, "A parallel variable population multi-objective optimizer for accelerator beam dynamics optimization," Nuclear Inst. and Methods in Physics Research, A 1054 (2023) 168402.